ahmetonat/SOSS-S8-Interactive/README.md

 I had posted [**SOSS-S8: Simple-Open-Source-Servo-S8**](https://aviatorahmet.blogspot.com/2018/12/soss-s8-simple-open-source-servo-stm8s.html); a feedback position controller for DC motors using an incremental encoder for feedback.
 Its main purpose was education; to provide a platform where anyone can try out digital servo position control very cheaply.
 It only

 Now, I introduce **SOSS-S8 Interactive**: You can send commands over the serial port, to set: Reference position, reference mode (select between square wave, constant, or analog), and change the PID parameters.
-It is now much more versatile, and easy to control from an Arduino, for example.
+It is now much more versatile, and easy to control from another master processor, such as an Arduino, for different purposes like a feedback controlled 3D printer.
+It retains the SOSS-S8 function that you can plot the reference and actual position, in real-time too!

 ![It looks like this...](https://github.com/ahmetonat/Simple-Open-Source-Servo-S8-SOSS-S8/blob/master/IMG_0923.JPG)